nkhlmn/contemplate.nvim/README.md

 Call `:Contemplate` without any args to open a telescope picker (if installed).

 You can also pass an argument, which should either be the filetype of the new buffer or the name of a template file located in `${stdpath('config')}/templates/`.
 E.g. `:Contemplate scratchpad.js`.
+Completion for these items will provided based on the entries configured, but it will only look at the `arg` and other config options will be ignored.

 If you have telescope installed you can also open the picker by calling `:Telescope contemplate`